andrewtclin/plates-up-client/README.md

 ## Purpose of this Application

 Going to the gym has become a common practice for many people, and many of us have a goal when working out.
-Whether it's to losemweight, gain muscle, or just to stay healthy, we all have a goal in mind.
+Whether it's to lose weight, gain muscle, or just to stay healthy, we all have a goal in mind.
 But how do we know if we're making progress?

 - Keep in mind that there are many applications out there that provide fancy functionalities, and a lot of times, they are not free.
 But really, we want a simple application to be able to track our progress.
 - This is where Plates-Up comes in, to cut away all the fancy stuff, letting you to focus on your goal and progress.